Pearls Before Swine by Stephan Pastis for April 10, 2022

 45. Missing large

-rorie about 2 years ago
+rorie over 2 years ago

 I remember Jack Paar reading the NYT to us one night.
 On 18 September 1961, a DC-6 passenger aircraft of Transair Sweden, operating for the United Nations, crashed near Ndola, Northern Rhodesia (present-day Zambia).
 The crash resulted in the deaths of all people onboard including Dag Hammarskjöld, the second Secretary-General of the United Nations, and 15 others.
 Hammarskjöld had been en route to cease-fire negotiations with Moise Tshombe during the Congo Crisis.
 The Times article included how they were greeted after they arrived and what they had for lunch.